 147. Independent minors: s.
 244(1)

-(1) The principal of a school at which a child is enrolled or wishes to be enrolled may designate the child to be a child for the purposes of the provisions of the Act set out in the Table to this subregulation that are relevant to the school (an “independent minor”) if the principal is satisfied that the child has the capacity to make his or her own decisions in relation to —
+(1) The principal of a school at which a child is enrolled or wishes to be enrolled may designate the child to be a child for the purposes of the provisions of the Act set out in the Table to this subregulation that are relevant to the school (an independent minor) if the principal is satisfied that the child has the capacity to make his or her own decisions in relation to —

 (a) an educational programme for the child at the school; and